aeternity/protocol/channels/ON-CHAIN.md

-The `channel_force_progress_tx` can be included in a block if either the last on-chain transaction for the targeted channel is not a force progress one or the block height timer had passed.
+The `channel_force_progress_tx` can be included in a block if either the last on-chain transaction for the targeted channel is not a force progress one or the block height timer for force progressing had passed.

 It consists of:

 - `channel_id`: channel id as recorded on-chain
 - `from`: participant of the channel that posts the force progress transaction
 - `payload`: empty or a transaction proving that the proof of inclusion is part of the channel
-- `solo_payload`: a transaction representing the change to be applied on the channel's state
+- `round`: channel's next round
+- `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution
+- `state_hash`: channel's expected new root hash of off-chain state trees
 - `addresses` - a list of ids for accounts and contracts provided in the proof of inclusion
 - `poi`: proof of inclusion for the old channel state